-The company has received demands from the Indian taxation authorities for payment of additional tax of ₹ 214 crore including interest of ₹ 39 crore, upon completion of their tax review for the year 2005 and 2006.
-The demands for the year 2005 and 2006 were received during the year 2009 and 2010, respectively.
+The company has received demands from the Indian taxation authorities for payment of additional tax of ₹671 crore including interest of ₹177 crore, upon completion of their tax review for fiscal 2005, 2006 and 2007.
 The tax demands are mainly on account of disallowance of a portion of the deduction claimed by the company under Section 10A of the Income tax Act.
 The deductible amount is determined by the ratio of export turnover to total turnover.
 The disallowance arose from certain expenses incurred in foreign currency being reduced from export turnover but not reduced from total turnover.
+The tax demand for fiscal 2007 also includes disallowance of portion of profit earned outside India from the STP units and disallowance of profits earned from SEZ units .
+The matter for fiscal 2005, fiscal 2006 and fiscal 2007 is pending before the Commissioner of Income tax (Appeals), Bangalore.

 The company is contesting the demands and management and its tax advisors believe that its position will likely be upheld in the appellate process.
 No additional provision has been accrued in the financial statements for the tax demands raised.
 Management believes that the ultimate outcome of this proceeding will not have a material adverse effect on the company's financial position and results of operations.
-The tax demand with regard to the year 2005 and 2006 is pending before the Commissioner of Income tax (Appeals), Bangalore.